thothom/thothom.com/docs/overview/first-steps.md

 ## Plugins

-As mentioned in the introduction, Techmmunity Cosmos works with plugins.
+As mentioned in the introduction, Techmmunity Symbiosis works with plugins.
 You can find a complete list of official and recommended plugins [right here](../plugins/plugins-list).

 ## Use